d3ska/d3ska.github.io/_posts/2021-09-04-comparable-and-comparator-interfaces.md

 2) Make an instance of the Comparator class.

-3) Call the overloaded sort() method, giving it both the list and the instance of the class that implements Comparator.<p> Or you may call sort() method directly on Collection that you want to sort and give it Comparator as an argument.
+3) Call the overloaded sort() method, giving it both the list and the instance of the class that implements Comparator.<br> Or you may call sort() method directly on Collection that you want to sort and give it Comparator as an argument.

 **Code Example**